-The Company at the end of each reporting period assesses whether there is any indication that an asset may be impaired.
-If any such indication exists, the Company estimates the recoverable amount of the asset.
-Recoverable amount is the higher of an asset's or cash-generating unit's fair value less costs of disposal and its value in use (Note 8).
+The Company at the end of each reporting period assesses whether there is any indication that property, plant and equipment may be impaired.
+If such indication exists, the Company estimates the recoverable amount of the assets.
+Recoverable amount is the higher of an asset's or cashgenerating unit's fair value less costs of disposal and its value in use (Note 8).